 More info on it is here: Usability Testing Guide

-How would a user determine the answers for the above questions in the context of usability testing?
+How would a user determine the answers to the above questions in the context of usability testing?

 The user would perform the exact same steps to make as in the functional test case.
 Am I right?